-Pony and Children was 8” high open edition from 1988 at $575; it was still available in the late 1990s but has been since retired.
+Pony and Children was 8” high open edition from 1988 at $575; it was still available in the late 1990s but was subsequently retired.
 This was one of the last pieces designed by Lynn Klocker Brown while she was still at the Cybis studio.

-This ridiculously tiny photo is all that is currently available for the Circus Horse Trio ‘Showtime’ which is shown on the current Cybis site at $995.
-Identified as a limited edition of 2000 and measuring 9.75” high and as wide, I hope to someday find a much better — and much larger — picture of this piece!
+This ridiculously tiny photo is of the Circus Horse Trio ‘Showtime’ which was last shown on the Cybis website for $995 with this exact photo.
+Identified there as a limited edition of 2000 and measuring 9.75” high and as wide, I hope to someday find a much better — and much larger — picture of this piece!
 It’s unlikely that the edition was ever completed.

 Undoubtedly the most impressive equestrian sculpture Cybis ever created is the Knight in Shining Armor, an edition of only 25.
 Dating from the late 1980s, it is 25″ high and 18.5″ wide.
 I saw this piece on display at the Cybis studio in the early 1990s and it is nothing short of magnificent; the official photo does not nearly do it justice.
 If memory serves, this piece was priced at $25,000 at introduction.
 It is unlikely that all 25 were made, and I would be very surprised if even as many as 10 of them were.
 This sculpture must surely be ranked as one of Lynn Klockner Brown’s design masterpieces!